Tooth Bonding Durham, NC

 How long does tooth bonding last?

-Typically, bonding material lasts from three to about ten years before your dentist will need to touch up or replace it, depending on the amount of bonding and your oral habits.
+Typically, bonding material lasts from three to about ten years before your dentist needs to touch it up or replace it, depending on the amount of bonding and your oral habits.

 What are the alternatives to tooth bonding?